Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 a product box sealed with a security label, showing irreversible damage when removed

-When deciding between paper vs plastic security labels, consider these factors:
+When deciding between paper vs PET VOID plastic labels, consider these factors:

 • Product environment – indoor/dry vs outdoor/wet